 Spider mites have many natural enemies including these western predatory mites.

 Although related to insects, mites aren’t insects but arachnids, similar to spiders and ticks.
 Mites are tiny and difficult to see.
-Look for webbing and check the undersides of leaves to see if spider mites are present.
+If you see stippling or webbing on leaves, check the undersides to see if spider mites are present.
 Sprays of water, insecticidal oils, or soaps can be used for management.
-Spider mites have many natural enemies that often limit populations.
+Spider mites have many natural enemies that often limit their numbers.

 What to look for:

 - To the naked eye, spider mites look like tiny, moving dots.
 Use a magnifying lens to see them.